jakubret/javaToPython_converter/README.md

 3) Select your Java source file (e.g., example.java) or paste a code in :
  ![Convertion window](images/kompilatory.png)

-4) The converted Python code will be written to output.py.
 ## Example
 **Java Code (example.java)**
 ````